<>

 Overview

-The method introduced here, named Particle Atom Complexity (PAC), can be used to measure the complexity of an entity X. It operates as follows.
+The method introduced here, named Particle Complexity (PC), can be used to measure the complexity of an entity X. It operates as follows.

 1. It is assumed that all ideas are graphs that can be sliced into tree structures.

-2. Given the assumption that all structures can be represented as trees, we can then use Particle Syntax, a simple encoding of tree structures, to encode the components of X, in a program P, which is written in a high level symbolic Particles language defined by a grammar, G0.
+2. Given the assumption that all structures can be represented as trees, we can then use Particle Syntax, a simple encoding of tree structures, to encode the components of X, in a program P, parseable by a set of Parsers, P0.

 4. We can then stop at a desired level of abstraction (to get Relative Complexity), or continue until we reach irreducible trees (to get Total Complexity).

-5. We can use simple arithmetic to count the atomic components of our program and grammars and get complexity measurements for a system.
+5. We can use simple arithmetic to count the atomic components of our program and parsers and get complexity measurements for a system.

 *